Fleckism/SecurityPlus/SecurityPlus/20B Backup Strategies.md

 ---
-tags: [firstTag, secondTag]
+tags: [Implementation, secondTag]
 ---
 # EXAM OBJECTIVES COVERED

 2.5 Given a scenario, implement cybersecurity resilience

-No cybersecurity program is complete without an effective and tested system for backing up and restoring critical data and system configurations.
-As a security professional, you need to be able to select appropriate backup types and media for different scenarios and explain how nonpersistence can achieve more secure system configurations, as well as maintaining high availability.
+No [[cybersecurity program]] is complete without an effective and tested system for backing up and restoring critical data and system configurations.
+As a security professional, you need to be able to select appropriate backup types and media for different scenarios and explain how [[nonpersistence]] can achieve more secure system configurations, as well as maintaining high availability.
 # BACKUPS AND RETENTION POLICY

 Every business continuity and disaster recovery plan makes use of backups, of one type or another.
 The execution and frequency of backups must be carefully planned and guided by policies.
 Data retention needs to be considered in the short and long term: